- Python 99.3%

 /unbridgein the DC group.

-Note: Group mappings are saved locally in the bridge.db SQLite file.
+Note: Group mappings are saved locally in the bridge.db SQLite file (or data/bridge.db when using Docker).

 Reactions: For reaction bridging (TG → DC) to work, the bot must be an administrator in the Telegram group.
 No special permissions are needed — just the admin role.
 When a basic group is promoted, Telegram may migrate it to a supergroup (changing the chat ID).
 The bot detects this automatically and updates its stored mappings.